yingrliu/SRW_PROP/SRW_PROP/Notes/ParticleSwarm.md

     - Therefore, the number of particles is now equaled to the dimensions of the tunable propagation parameters.

+- **Version 4:** [Fully Deterministic PSO]

+    - normalize the velocities by the norm.

-All of them have closed performance.
-Therefore, only the version 3 is kept in this repository.
+Only the version 4 is kept in this repository.